Released November 2015Download Manual Search News

-Dialogical was created to be best-in-class lightweight, intuitive, extensible, applicable to any kind of project dialogue management solution for your game.
-Modern looking, polished and fast, this extension was just what you need if your game features complex branching dialogue between characters.
+Dialogical was created to be best-in-class, lightweight, intuitive, extensible and applicable to any kind of project dialogue management solution for your game.
+Modern looking, polished and fast, this extension is just what you need if your game features complex branching dialogue.
 From a visual novel to a complex RPG, we got you covered.

 It wasn't designed to create the GUI for you, but to allow you to integrate it with any kind of GUI solution out there.
 It also wasn't designed to provide any kind of visual coding support, but to allow your code to plug in at the right places.
 This is in line with the general philosophy of extensibility and adaptability, and thus allows you to use any kind of complex logic or variable type.
 This dialogue system is totally abstracted from the UI implementation and your variables and logic - it just feeds data through events.

-+ Specially designed Event System that allows you to not only call events on Dialogue steps, but call unique node-specific events for every option on every node.
-Those events allow you to do these things from your code side:
+- Specially designed Event System that allows you to not only call events on Dialogue steps, but call unique node-specific events for every option on every node.
+Those events allow you to do these things from your code:

 - Access and set any type of variable, and not just base types.

 - Create any kind of logic, and later act on that logic with a Choice Node.

 - Not clutter the canvas with visual scripting or variables management.

 - Integrate Dialogical with any kind of Inventory and Quest System.

 - Ability to display your variables in dialogue text or options.